-The Combination Act, 1875 (Conspiracy and Protection of Property Act, 1875).1 - This statute must be read in connection with the Trade Union Acts, 18712 -1876.3 All these Acts taken together place trade combinations of every kind, whether they take the form of strikes or of trade unions, in a position totally different from that which they occupied under the Benthamite legislation of 1825.4 From this point of view the following features of the existing combination law, which may well be described as the compromise of 1875, deserve special consideration.
+The Combination Act, 1875 (Conspiracy and Protection of Property Act, 1875).11 This statute must be read in connection with the Trade Union Acts, 187112-1876.13 All these Acts taken together place trade combinations of every kind, whether they take the form of strikes or of trade unions, in a position totally different from that which they occupied under the Benthamite legislation of 1825.14 From this point of view the following features of the existing combination law, which may well be described as the compromise of 1875, deserve special consideration.

 First.
 A combination to do an act in furtherance of a trade dispute between employers and workmen is made, so to speak, privileged.
-For it is enacted that "an agreement or combination by two or more persons to do or procure to be done any act in contemplation or furtherance of a trade dispute between employers and workmen shall not be indictable as a conspiracy if such act committed by one person would not be punishable as a crime."2 Hence a distinction is made between trade combinations and other combinations, in virtue of which it is not a criminal conspiracy if in furtherance of a trade dispute a combination is made to do a particular thing (e.g. to break a contract), which would certainly not in general be a crime if done by a person acting alone, whilst a combination to do the same thing (viz. break a contract) in furtherance of some other object may be a criminal conspiracy.
+For it is enacted that "an agreement or combination by two or more persons to do or procure to be done any act in contemplation or furtherance of a trade dispute between employers and workmen shall not be indictable as a conspiracy15 if such act committed by one person would not be punishable as a crime."16 Hence a distinction is made between trade combinations and other combinations, in virtue of which it is not a criminal conspiracy if in furtherance of a trade dispute a combination is made to do a particular thing (e.g. to break a contract), which would certainly not in general be a crime if done by a person acting alone, whilst a combination to do the same thing (viz. break a contract) in furtherance of some other object may be a criminal conspiracy.
 The effect, in short, of this enactment is that a combination among workmen to break a contract with their employer, e.g. to leave his service without due notice, with a view to compelling him to grant a rise in wages, is not a crime, whilst a combination by tenants to break a contract by refusing to pay rent due to their landlord, with a view to compelling him to lower their rents, is a crime.

 Secondly.
-Something like a legal sanction is given to conduct which is popularly known as picketing in connection with a trade dispute, as long as such conduct does not partake of intimidation or violence.
-3 freed from this character of necessary illegality.
-I Hence a trade union is completely protected as regards its funds, and can no longer be defrauded with impunity by its officials.
+Something like a legal sanction is given to conduct which is popularly known as picketing in connection with a trade dispute, as long as such conduct does not partake of intimidation or violence.17

+Thirdly.
+A trade union-which under the legislation of 1825 was more or less an unlawful society,18 on the simple ground that its object was the restraint of trade-is freed from this character of necessary illegality.19 Hence a trade union is completely protected as regards its funds, and can no longer be defrauded with impunity by its officials.
 Thus too trade unions, though not corporate bodies, enjoy the protection of the law.
 Violation of the rules of a trade union by one of its members, however, is not allowed to give rise to a right of action for breach of contract.